rkdarst/hyvaapaivaa/stems.rst

 Secondarily, it happens before the last syllable, but only when there are changes that have effects that open or close a syllable.

+A syllable that has a long vowel (two of the same in a row) in it is always open: imagine that the long sound insulates the front from the back of the syllable.
+This leads to words where consonant gradation *should* apply, but is always in the strong form.

 Stems from basic forms